bradh352/ansible-role-service-mirror/README.md

   - `id`: Short identifier for mirror (e.g. `rocky`).
 Will be used as part of the destination.
   - `name`: Name of Mirror (e.g. `Rocky Linux`)
   - `type`: Type sync to perform.
-Current options are `rsync` and `debmirror`.
+Current options are:
-    In general `rsync` is prefered for RedHat-based distributions as well as full Debian-based distribution clones.  `debmirror` is preferred for partial Debian-based clones (only certain releases architectures).
+    - `rsync` is prefered for RedHat-based distributions as well as full Debian-based distribution clones when the software being mirrored supports rsync.
+    - `debmirror` used partial debian (and ubuntu) mirrors, or when rsync is not available.
+    - `reposync` used for RedHat-based distributions when rsync is not available.
   - `host`: Remote hostname for repository, E.g. `plug-mirror.rcac.purdue.edu`.
   - `remote_dir`: Remote directory or name, E.g. `rocky`
   - `rsync_exclude`: Optional.
 Rsync only.
 List of patterns to exclude from